seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llc.rst

 .. option:: --load=<dso_path>

- Dynamically load ``dso_path`` (a path to a dynamically shared object) that implements an LLVM target.
+ Dynamically load ``dso_path`` (a path to a dynamically shared object) that implements an LLVM37 target.
 This will permit the target name to be used with the :option:`-march` option so that code can be generated for that target.

 Tuning/Configuration Options